abinit/abinit/doc/tutorial/compilation.md

 **Configuration-time errors** are usually due to misconfiguration of your environment, missing (hard) dependencies or problems in the software stack that will make *configure* abort.
 Unfortunately, the error message reported by *configure* is not always self-explanatory.
-To pinpoint the source of the problem you will need to inspect *config.log* for clues, especially the error messages associated to the feature/library that is triggering the error.
+To pinpoint the source of the problem you will need to search for clues in *config.log*, especially the error messages associated to the feature/library that is triggering the error.

 This is not as easy as it looks since *configure* sometimes performs multiple tests to detect your architecture